Notes to tables

 Interest in respect of long positions is debited from a client's account, and interest in respect of short positions is either credited to or debited from a client's account.

 ii) A dividend adjustment is applied to take account of the ex-dividend adjustment to the index.
 This is the number of points by which the index price must be adjusted downwards to take account of those shares in the index which go ex-dividend at the close of the cash market.
 We will use the ex-dividend figure estimated by Bloomberg (E&OE), rounded to the tick size we use for that index, to determine what adjustment to apply.
 In the case of long positions, the dividend adjustment is credited to the client's account.
 In the case of short positions, the dividend adjustment is debited from the client's account.

-8. When you trade in a currency other than your base currency, margin requirements and any profit or loss will be booked to your account in that currency.
+5. When you trade in a currency other than your base currency, margin requirements and any profit or loss will be booked to your account in that currency.
 As a default, we will automatically convert any profit or loss you realise on closing a position to your base currency, including a charge of no more than 0.3% of the current spot rate.
-You may change this default at any time via our online dealing platform.
+For indices, margin requirements do not take leverage into account.